Cgossett2022/MechaCar_Statistical_Analysis/README.md

 - The vehicle length (p-value of 2.60e-12) and the ground clearance (p-value of 5.21e-08) provided a non-random amount of variance to the mpg values.

-- The slope of the linear model is not zero because the sl
+- The slope of the linear model is not zero because the p-value (5.35e-11) is much smaller than the significance level of 0.05%.

-- The linear model effectively predicts mpg because
+- The linear model effectively predicts mpg of MechaCar prototypes because the R-squared value is 0.7149, which means roughly 71% of all mpg predictions can be determined by the model.
+-

 ### Summary Statistics on Suspension Coils